 - When your lower back has left the floor, start to reverse the movement – curl the spine back down under control.

-Sets & reps
+Sets & reps for this routine

 Workout # 2: Arm and leg raises, elbow plank hold